TKA-Developments/RN-Challenge/README.md

 # the optional-directory
 /home/<username>/<optional-directory>/RN-Challenge
 ```
-- After everything clear, install node modules by using this command:
+- After everything clear, install node modules by using this command in your terminal emulator:
 ```sh
 npm install
 ```
-- And then start the app by using this command:
+- And then start the app by using this command in your terminal emulator:
 ```sh
 npm start
 ```